matomo-org/matomo/misc/internal-docs/content-tracking.md

 * The passed `domNode` can be any node within a content block or the content block element itself.
 Nothing will be tracked in case there is no content-block found.
 * The content name and piece will be detected based on the content block
 * Optionally you can set the name of the content interaction.
-If none is provided the content target or alternatively `Unknown will be used.
+If none is provided the `Unknown` will be used.
+Could be for instance `click` or `submit`.
 * The interaction will actually only have any effect if an impression was tracked for this content-block

 #### `trackContentImpression(contentName, contentPiece, contentTarget)` and `trackContentInteraction(contentName, contentPiece, contentInteraction)`